Nani-No-Anime/Mine-Mine-No-Mi-Unleashed/README.md

 ## Modification Plans
 * ### Ability Use Log

     have a toggle in the config so when a player uses an ability it will be logged.
-Allow for a blacklist to exclude non destructive abilites like gepo
+Allow for a blacklist to exclude non-destructive abilites like gepo

 * ### Doriki Cap